tmtsoftware/csw/docs/src/main/framework.md

 #### onSubmit

-In case a command is received as a submit, command response should be updated in the `CommandResponseManager`. `CommandResponseManager` is an actor whose reference
-`commandResponseManager` is available in the `ComponentHandlers`.
+On receiving a command as `Submit`, the `onSubmit` handler is invoked for a component only if the `validateCommand` handler returns `Accepted`.
+In case a command is received as a submit, command response should be updated in the `CommandResponseManager`. `CommandResponseManager` is an actor whose reference `commandResponseManager` is available in the `ComponentHandlers`.

 Assembly/Scala
 :   @@snip [TromboneAssemblyHandlers.scala](../../../csw-vslice/src/main/scala/csw/trombone/assembly/TromboneAssemblyHandlers.scala) { #onSubmit-handler }